polar-app/polar-app/_docs/git-sync.md

 layout: doc
 date: 2019-01-14 09:00:00 -0800
 permalink: /docs/git-sync.html
+description: Polar supports synchronizing the storage of your documents and annotations with git.
 ---

 # Git Sync

-Polar supports synchronizing the storage of your documents and annotations (known as your datastore) into git since Polar just stores JSON files directly and the underlying PDFs are immutable.
+Polar supports synchronizing the storage of your documents and annotations (known as your datastore) with git.
+Polar just stores JSON files directly and the underlying PDFs are immutable.

-We still recommend using <a href="/cloud-sync.html">cloud sync</a> for most users as it supports a much greater feature set and is vastly easier to use.
+We still recommend using <a href="/docs/cloud-sync.html">cloud sync</a> for most users as it supports a much greater feature set and is vastly easier to use.

 However, if you're already familiar with git, it's nice to have a secondary